AniketGhosal/Student-Course-Management-Portal/README.md

 _1st Report:_
 Started the Backend portion for the project.
 Reading the documentation for Backend setup with Node.js.
 Studied its event-driven architecture, non-blocking I/O model, and modules like 'http' and 'fs'.
 Also studied about Request and Response feature of Node.js.

+_2nd Report:_ Continuing with the Backend portion.
+Setting up different modules in Backend for handling Frontend.